szaumoor/ZSTweaks/README.md

 **Component 1594:** Make Cleric's staff more unique and actually benefit clerics

-I don't like that it's "just" casually called "cleric's" staff.
+I don't like that it's just casually called "cleric's" staff.
 Therefore, it gains a few perks:

 - 1 AC
 - +1 spell slot of level 3, 4, and 5 (clerics only)